 Alan was born in Afton, Wyoming to Laura Ashment Merritt and Desmond E. Merritt.
 He lived a life of hard work, adventure, danger, courage, generosity, love and faith in our Redeemer Jesus Christ.

-He was a true modern-day mountain man and Wyoming cowboy spending several years as a skilled hunting guide and trailblazer through the Tetons, once surviving the summit with 110 mph winds and gusts of 170 mph.
+He was a true modern-day mountain man and Wyoming cowboy, spending several years as an expert big game hunting guide and trailblazer through the Tetons, once surviving the summit with 110 mph winds and gusts of 170 mph.